Cooktop: Ceramic radiation heating

-A ceramic radiation heating cooktop has a surface made of low-expansion thermal glass-ceramic that is transparent to infrared.
+A ceramic radiation heating cooktop or radiant cooktop has a surface made of low-expansion thermal glass-ceramic that is transparent to infrared.
 This surface houses radiant or halogen heaters below it.
+These heaters primarily radiate heat as infrared light, hence the term radiant.
+Radiant heaters are made of resistive nichrome wire atop a silica microporus ceramic insulating base whereas halogen cooktops use halogen lamps on top of a reflector.
 The advantage of this arrangement is that the heat can be quickly controlled.
 These cooktops are often simply called ceramic cooktop or ceramic-glass cooktop, because they were the first type of cooktop to use glass-ceramic—however, other types of cooktops also use glass-ceramic surfaces, notably induction cooktops.